 “There are basically no bottlings that can more accurately describe themselves as ‘unicorn whiskey’ with as much confidence as this masterful Irish malt, which spent more than three-and-a-half decades maturing in sherry casks.
 It somehow emerged from its slumber redolent with an estery funk befitting a pot-stilled Jamaican rum without losing its sexy cereal soul or its unspeakably beautiful varnish of oak.”—Joaquín Simó, partner and bartender at Pouring Ribbons in New York City

-“Chances are Dad is familiar with the name Midleton, and it will make him happy to see this old brand that used to be the only high-quality Irish whiskey around has connected with the next generation.
-It’s a typical perfect transgenerational sipping whiskey, sure to help son/daughter and dad conversations go deep into the family's history.”—Flavien Desoblin, owner of Brandy Library and Copper & Oak
+“Chances are you are familiar with the name Midleton, and it will make him happy to see this old brand that used to be the only high-quality Irish whiskey around has connected with the next generation.
+It’s a typical perfect transgenerational sipping whiskey, sure to help conversations go deep into the family's history.”—Flavien Desoblin, owner of Brandy Library and Copper & Oak

-“There is no finer team of distillers than the Kulsveen father, son duo.
+“There is no finer team of distillers than the Kulsveen father-and-son duo.
 Anything I've ever had in their family estate collection is second to none.”—Nick Elliott, general manager at Whiskey Kitchen in Nashville

 Think you know the booze?